 I’ve loved to cook and bake ever since I was a child, but 6 1/2 years ago, when I dove head first into the Trim Healthy Mama plan (read my testimony here), I traded in all I knew about working with all-purpose flour and white sugar for a whole new world of healthier baking with different ingredients!

 It took some time for me to get comfortable baking with alternative flours and sweeteners, but through a lot of trial and error, I’ve come to love baking the Trim Healthy Mama way even more than I previously enjoyed baking off-plan.

-If you’ve been disappointed trying to bake on-plan, I hope these tricks will eliminate the learning curve.
+If you’ve been disappointed trying to bake on-plan, I hope these tricks will eliminate the learning curve!

 Here are my top tips and tricks for successful Trim Healthy Mama baking!

-Cookies and baked goods made with Trim Healthy Mama approved sweeteners are not nearly as shelf stable as baked goods made with sugar.
+Cookies and baked goods made with Trim Healthy Mama approved sweeteners are not nearly as shelf-stable as baked goods made with sugar.
 They should be stored in the fridge or freezer in an air tight container.

 Trim Healthy Mama baking tastes the best the next day.
 This gives alternative sweeteners a chance to lose any cooling effect or aftertaste.